 How to Get from Madrid to Segovia

 There are a few different ways to get from Madrid to Segovia if you want to go on your own.
-I personally took a bus from Príncipe Pío Station, and it took about an hour and will put you right across the street from the path leading up to the aqueduct.
+I personally recommend taking a bus from Moncloa Station as it takes about an hour and will put you right across the street from the path leading up to the aqueduct.

 Tours that Go to Segovia